-- The physical removal of a child from one place to another; - The use of any physical force necessary to remove a weapon/dangerous object from a student's grasp, when he/she is in the act of assaulting another person or looks likely and able to do so.
+- A safe holding tactic by which a student is restrained as far as possible without injury to any parties or until they calm down; - Physical contact with a student designed to limit their movements, which are posing a danger or involving serious disruption; - The physical removal of a child from one place to another; - The use of any physical force necessary to remove a weapon/dangerous object from a student's grasp, when they are in the act of assaulting another person or looks likely and able to do so.

-20.7 Unacceptable Forms of Action:
+21.7 Unacceptable Forms of Action:

-Any act, or the threat of an act, examples of which are hitting, kicking, slapping, punching, poking, prodding, biting, throwing an object, unnecessarily rough handling or shaking which causes or threatens harm or the expectation of harm, even in the heat of the moment.
+• Any act, or the threat of an act, examples of which are hitting, kicking, slapping, punching, poking, prodding, biting, throwing an object, unnecessarily rough handling or shaking which causes or threatens harm or the expectation of harm, even in the heat of the moment.
 Such acts would constitute an application of force as punishment and would fall under the definition of unlawful corporal punishment, which is illegal under Section 548 of the Education Act 1996, unless they have been undertaken within the context of self-defence and/or the defence of others.

-20.8 Procedures:
+21.8 Procedures: